liam-wiltshire/talks/machinelearning/content.md

 ???

 - At the moment we're looking at returning a single answer - the label
-- Perhaps instead we can just look at the probability of it being in the 'fraud category', even if non-fraud is the highest rating
+- Perhaps instead we can also look at the probability of it being in the 'fraud category'
+- So perhaps if the 'fraud' category has a probability > 35% for example, it needs looking at?

 ---